suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 d) String should be replaced only for the first occurrence of the string

-49. How will you handle a conflict amongst your team members?
+## 49. How will you handle a conflict amongst your team members?
-I will talk individually to each person and note their concerns I will find a solution to the common problems raised by team members I will hold a team meeting, reveal the solution and ask people to co-operate
+**Ans** I will talk individually to each person and note their concerns I will find a solution to the common problems raised by team members I will hold a team meeting, reveal the solution and ask people to co-operate

-50. Mention what are the categories of defects?
+## 50. Mention what are the categories of defects?
 Mainly there are three defect categories

 Wrong: When a requirement is implemented incorrectly
 Missing: It is a variance from the specification, an indication that a specification was not implemented or a requirement of the customer is not met
 Extra: A requirement incorporated into the product that was not given by the end customer.
 It is considered as a defect because it is a variance from the existing requirements

-51. Explain how does a test coverage tool work?
+## 51. Explain how does a test coverage tool work?
-The code coverage testing tool runs parallel while performing testing on the actual product.
+**Ans** The code coverage testing tool runs parallel while performing testing on the actual product.
 The code coverage tool monitors the executed statements of the source code.
 When the final testing is done, we get a complete report of the pending statements and also get the coverage percentage.

-52. Mention what the difference between a “defect” and a “failure” in software testing is?
+## 52. Mention what the difference between a “defect” and a “failure” in software testing is?
-In simple terms when a defect reaches the end customer, it is called a failure while the defect is identified internally and resolved; then it is referred to as a defect.
+**Ans** In simple terms when a defect reaches the end customer, it is called a failure while the defect is identified internally and resolved; then it is referred to as a defect.

-53. Explain how to test documents in a project that span across the software development lifecycle?
+## 53. Explain how to test documents in a project that span across the software development lifecycle?
-The project span across the software development lifecycle in the following manner
+**Ans** The project span across the software development lifecycle in the following manner

 Central/Project test plan: It is the main test plan that outlines the complete test strategy of the project.
 This plan is used till the end of the software development lifecycle
 Acceptance test plan: This document begins during the requirement phase and is completed at the final delivery System test plan: This plan starts during the design plan and proceeds until the end of the project Integration and Unit test plan: Both these test plans start during the execution phase and last until the final delivery

-54. Explain which test cases are written first black boxes or white boxes?
+## 54. Explain which test cases are written first black boxes or white boxes?
-Black box test cases are written first as to write black box test cases; it requires project plan and requirement document all these documents are easily available at the beginning of the project.
+**Ans** Black box test cases are written first as to write black box test cases; it requires project plan and requirement document all these documents are easily available at the beginning of the project.
 While writing white box test cases requires more architectural understanding and is not available at the start of the project.

-55. Explain what the difference between latent and masked defects is?
+## 55. Explain what the difference between latent and masked defects is?
-Latent defect: A latent defect is an existing defect that has not caused a failure because the sets of conditions were never met
+**Ans** Latent defect: A latent defect is an existing defect that has not caused a failure because the sets of conditions were never met
 Masked defect: It is an existing defect that has not caused a failure because another defect has prevented that part of the code from being executed

-56. Mention what bottom-up testing is?
+## 56. Mention what bottom-up testing is?
-Bottom-up testing is an approach to integration testing, where the lowest level components are tested first, then used to facilitate the testing of higher level components.
+**Ans** Bottom-up testing is an approach to integration testing, where the lowest level components are tested first, then used to facilitate the testing of higher level components.
 The process is repeated until the component at the top of the hierarchy is tested.
+Drivers are used here

-57. Mention what the different types of test coverage techniques are?
+## 57. Mention what the different types of test coverage techniques are?
-Different types of test coverage techniques include
+**Ans** Different types of test coverage techniques include

 Statement Coverage: It verifies that each line of source code has been executed and tested Decision Coverage: It ensures that every decision in the source code is executed and tested Path Coverage: It ensures that every possible route through a given part of the code is executed and tested

-58. Mention what the meaning of breath testing is?
+## 58. Mention what the meaning of breath testing is?
-Breath testing is a test suite that exercises the full functionality of a product but does not test features in detail
+**Ans** Breath testing is a test suite that exercises the full functionality of a product but does not test features in detail

-59. Explain what the meaning of Code Walk Through is?
+## 59. Explain what the meaning of Code Walk Through is?
-Code Walk Through is the informal analysis of the program source code to find defects and verify coding techniques
+**Ans** Code Walk Through is the informal analysis of the program source code to find defects and verify coding techniques

-60. Mention what the basic components of defect report format are?
+## 60. Mention what the basic components of defect report format are?
-The essential components of defect report format include
+**Ans** The essential components of defect report format include

 Project Name
 Module Name